Derpumu/Pacifist/README.md

 It is in the nature of this mod to remove a part of the game that other mods may consider vital.
 Mods that rely on military items or biters being present, be it vanilla items or their own, may break while loading, while creating a new game, or even later in the game, unless I put in the work to make them compatible.

 I do my best to ensure the game does not crash when combining Pacifist with other mods, but each test means I have to at least install the mod, restart Factorio, and start a new game.
 All that does not mean that mods that don't crash won't behave strangely or be playable at all.
 Mods that need more thorough investigation and more complex adaptations are those that change science packs and all of the larger overhaul mods.

 Apart from that, purely military mods that fail to load are marked incompatible and I won't fix those issues unless they are part of popular mod packs.

 **Please let me know when you'd like to use Pacifist with an overhaul mod that is not on this list or marked as not tested!** I'll prioritize compatibility to mods where I know they will actually be used.
-The mods marked as compatible in the list at the end of this page is tested more or less thoroughly every time a new version of Pacifist is released.
+The mods marked as compatible in the list at the end of this page are tested more or less thoroughly every time a new version of Pacifist is released.

 ## Users of this mod also downloaded...
 There are some mods that go well with the theme of this one (i.e. they help to let you focus on the building and research).
 Among those are: